kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 npm install @spoolcms/nextjs@latest
 ```

-> **New in v1.5.0:** Secure webhook utilities with signature verification, payload validation, and easy integration helpers.
+> **New in v1.6.0:** Automatic localhost live updates!
+No more ngrok or tunnels needed for development.
+Just add `developmentConfig` to your webhook handler and get live updates on `localhost:3000`.

 ### 2. Add environment variables
 Add your Spool credentials to `.env.local`.
 You can find these keys in your Spool project settings.